 Hike north on Lantau Trail Section 7

 To continue forward, find the trail at the north end of the beach.
-This is where you can join Lantau Trail Section 7 again.
+This is where you can join the Lantau Trail Section 7 again.

-The good news is you only have 7km more to hike or about 1.5 hour more to go.
+The good news is you only have 7km more to hike or about 1.5 hours more to go.

 Yi O San Tsuen